atareao/byeads-manager/README.md

 This extension enable, disable and update byeads from GNOME Shell.

 It downloads from https://someonewhocares.org/hosts/zero/hosts a configuration for /etc/hosts, and adds it to your /etc/hosts original.

+When you enable ByeAds this hosts configuracion es copied to /etc/hosts and when you disable ByeAds it restores the original /etc/hosts

 <!-- end description -->

 <!-- start prerequisites -->